GI stasis in rabbits can be deadly overnight. However, learning to sense it and doing simple actions can save your rabbit’s life!

-I have decided to write this article to teach you the right action to take in case of suspicion of stopping digestive transit in rabbits but also medicines and utensils you must have at your fingertips.
+I have decided to write this article to teach you the right action to take in case of suspicion of GI stasis in rabbits but also medicines and utensils you must have at your fingertips.
 I realized that when an accident occurred, people knew little about the actions to be taken or were completely helpless toward their rabbit’s pain, the vital risk involved and the lack of information on the subject.

-There is no way for first aid to be a substitute for a visit to the veterinarian because a transit stop can be fatal for rabbits.
-However, these first steps will be extremely useful when intestinal transit problems occur in the evening or on weekends.
+There is no way for first aid to be a substitute for a visit to the veterinarian because a GI stasis can be fatal for rabbits.
+However, these first steps will be extremely useful when intestinal problems occur in the evening or on weekends.
 You will be able to relieve your mate while waiting for the visit to a professional.

-When to suspect a transit stop in rabbits?
+When to suspect a GI stasis in rabbits?

 First of all, if you notice that